A selection of visuals highlighting continental and country trends in political violence are included below. The data is drawn from ACLED Version 5.

 While every type of politically violent actor has increased their violence rates since 2009, organized, armed conflict in Africa is now mainly perpetuated by political militias and governments.

 Africa in 2014 experienced the highest risk of violence against civilians since ACLED records began in 1997.
 Over 4,000 more reported civilian fatalities occurred in 2014 over 2013.

-Somalia, Sudan, Nigeria and Democratic Republic of Congo were the four most violent states in 2013, when riots and protests are excluded from the count.
-The instability facing these different states is reflective of the diversity of the security challenges facing countries across the African continent.
+Somalia, Libya, Sudan, Nigeria, and South Sudan are the most violent and deadliest states across Africa, at present.
+The levels of violence these different states experience reflect the diversity of the security challenges facing countries across the African continent.